Hellenic Railways Organisation: Early Years (1960s–1980s)

+Modernization Era (1980s–1990s)

+During this period, OSE adopted blue and white liveries, aligning with the national colours of Greece.
+Passenger carriages often featured a white base with blue stripes.
+Diesel locomotives such as the Alco models began sporting blue with white or yellow detailing, while some electric units showcased variations of red, yellow, and silver.

+2000s – Brand Consolidation

+New OSE Logo and Branding of corporate logo was prominently displayed on rolling stock.
+The letters of the new logo incorporate interlocking and flowing curves, symbolizing connection and movement, which align with the concept of a railway network.
+The colours are a contrast to each other, with both the orange and the blue, making the logo visually dynamic and ensuring it stands out in various contexts.
+The designs became more streamlined, incorporating lighter blue and grey tones to reflect a modern image.
+High-speed Intercity (IC) trains were branded with more vibrant and passenger-focused liveries, including combinations of blue, white, and silver.

+Post-Privatization Influences (2010s–2020s)

+With the privatization of the passenger operator TRENOSE (now Hellenic Train under the Ferrovie dello Stato Italiane group), livery styles began to diversify.
+TRENOSE introduced its branding, emphasizing red, white, and silver, particularly on its modernized ETR 470 and other high-speed trains.
+The Freight locomotives continued with more subdued liveries, often red, blue, or gray.
+Under the management of Hellenic Train, OSE's infrastructure and rolling stock are gradually being updated.
+Liveries reflect modern corporate branding, often incorporating sleek designs and reflective of the Italian influence.

 Primary rail network

 As in most European Union countries, the administration of the railway infrastructure is separate from the railway operating companies using the network to provide passenger and freight transportation services.
 Up until November 2010, company EDISY S.A. was the actual manager of the Greek national railway infrastructure until it became a subsidiary of OSE.
-Specifically on 29 November 2010 EDISY S.A. was merged back into the parent company OSE S.A., which is today the manager of the rail infrastructure of Greece.
+Specifically, on 29 November 2010, EDISY S.A. was merged back into the parent company OSE S.A., which is today the manager of the rail infrastructure of Greece.

 The major lines of the Greek railway network consist of the mostly electrified standard gauge double-track line from Athens to northern Greece-Thessaloniki, a single-track electrified line from Thessaloniki to Idomeni (at the border with North Macedonia) and the mixed-gauge line from Athens to Peloponnese.
 Almost all other lines link directly with these two lines.
 The main line of the Greek Railway System from Athens to Thessaloniki covers a distance of 520 km.

 According to the 2007 Network Statement, the total length of the standard gauge lines was approximately 1665 km, while the length of the metre gauge lines (excluding Krioneri–Missolonghi–Agrinio line) is about 725 km.
 In addition, about 150 km of new standard gauge lines towards Athens Airport and to replace metre gauge lines became fully operational in July 2007.

-The backbone of railway network in called P.A.Th.E./P., which stands for Patras–Athens–Thessaloniki–Idomeni/Promachonas.
+The backbone of the Greek railway network is called P.A.Th.E./P., which stands for Patras–Athens–Thessaloniki–Idomeni/Promachonas.